bajamircea/bajamircea.github.io/_posts/2016-03-25-specialop-lifetime-syntax.markdown

 C++ provides a lot of control over the fundamental behaviour of user defined types while at the same time preserving runtime efficiency.

+This is a first article that covers ways of defining aspects of a class related to it's [regularity][eop].

 The most fundamental/special part about a class is what the class does when it's created, copied, moved and destroyed.
 That is defined by: